testing-library/eslint-plugin-testing-library/docs/migrating-to-v4-guide.md

 }
 ```

-Enabling this setting, you'll restrict the errors reported by the plugin to only those utils being imported from this custom utility file, or some `@testing-library/*` package.
+Configuring this setting like that, you'll restrict the errors reported by the plugin to only those utils being imported from this custom utility file, or some `@testing-library/*` package.
 The previous setting example would cause:

 ```javascript
 import { waitFor } from '@testing-library/react';